lyszt/lyszt/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?font=Fira+Code&size=18&pause=1000&width=435&lines=Mais+est-ce+important+de+nous+d%C3%A9finir%3F)](https://git.io/typing-svg)

+ ### Technical Degree in Internet Informatics from FIEB and Undergraduate Student in Computer Science at UFFS

 <p>
      I am a web and software developer and designer who enjoys creating interactive tools and interfaces.
 Interested in modernism, minimalism, computational graphics, machine-learning and language-learning.
 For several years, I have been working independently as a freelance web developer and graphic designer, specializing in user-centric design (UI/UX) and software development.
 I am fluent in French, English, and Portuguese.
 </p>